Born 1989 Adelaide, Australia. Currently lives and works in Melbourne.

 Bradbrook is a photographer and curator who received his BA in photography and journalism from Edith Cowan University in Western Australia.
 He is currently completing his MA in Development Studies at the University of Melbourne.
 His research focuses on human rights, gender and equality.
 He has received various academic scholarships to study at Arizona State University, USA; Pathshala South Asian Media Institute, Bangladesh and the Universitas of Indonesia, Jakarta.

-Bradbrook works in documentary, editorial and portrait photography.
+Bradbrook works in primarily in documentary photography.
 His work has been awarded The Perth Centre For Photography’s UNCOVER Award recognising new Australian talent, and has been short listed as a finalist in prestigious Australian awards including the Josephine Ulrick and Win Sherbert & Bowness Photography Prize.
 Australian Photography Magazine listed his exhibition The Working Class as a highlight of the Head On Photo Festival 2017.
 Recent Solo and Group Exhibitions Include The Working Class, Royal Croquet Club, Adelaide (2017); The Working Class, Head On Photo Festival, Sydney (Featured Artist 2017); MAGGIE STEBER/AARON BRADBROOK, Head On Photo Festival, Sydney 2017; Borderland, Perth Centre For Photography (2013); Convergence, Drik Gallery, Bangladesh (2012); Convergence, Spectrum Project Space, Perth (2012).

 © Aaron Bradbrook Self-Portrait 2015